lucasvegi/Elixir-Code-Smells/README.md

 In order to better understand what are the types of sub-optimal code structures that can harm the internal quality of Elixir systems, we scoured websites, blogs, forums, and videos (grey literature review), looking for specific code smells for Elixir that are discussed by its developers.

 As a result of this investigation, we proposed a catalog of 18 new smells specific to Elixir systems.
-These code smells have been categorized into two different groups, according to the type of impact and code extent they affect.
+These code smells have been categorized into two different groups ([design-related](#design-related-smells) and [low-level concerns](#low-level-concerns-smells)), according to the type of impact and code extent they affect.
 This catalog of Elixir-specific code smells is presented below.
 Each code smell is documented using the following structure:

 * __Name:__ Unique identifier of the code smell.
 This name is important to facilitate communication between developers;
 * __Category:__ The portion of code affected by smell and its severity;